SheikhAfham-1993/githubexplorer/README.md

 The project also has [Cypress E2E testing](https://www.cypress.io/) scripts.
 If you want to execute the tests locally, follow below instructions.

-- Open terminal and run the command `bash npm run dev`
+- Open terminal and run the command `npm run dev`
-- Then open another terminal and run the command `bash npm run cypress`
+- Then open another terminal and run the command `npm run cypress`
+- If its your first time running the cypress test, cypress will configure the project.
+In this project cypress is already configured so you don't have to configure it again.
+- After running `npm run cypress`, a window will open.
+Select E2E testing and chrome as testing browser.

+In order to run the tests locally you must first run the application.
+By running the application cypress will detect it and start running E2E scripts.
+In the end you will find the result of the tests

 The above command will open storybook in a new browser tab where you can observe different components and their behavior